mateo9x/carService/README.md

 - Add scheduler events with notify option
 - Generate report for selected vehicles, data range (Inspection, Insurance, Expension) and dates range
 - Configure annotations for upcoming oil inspections, services, insurances payments etc.

+Mails are send to #mail-microservice through Kafka which handles messages to be send.